stevemao/angular-PapaParse/readme.md

 `Papa` doesn't have to be accessed by the `window` object.
 Use dependency injection instead.
 Great for unit test and do everything in the Angular manner.

+Add `ngPapaParse` as a module dependency to your app after including the `angular-PapaParse.js` script.

 [npm-image]: https://badge.fury.io/js/angular-papaparse.svg
 [npm-url]: https://npmjs.org/package/angular-papaparse